fabio1079/kiskadee/README.md

 ### Database
 Now we will create the kiskadee database.
 You will need to install the postgresql packages for your system.
-If you use Fedora, follow the next steps, if not, you will have to find out how install postgresql on your system.

 	sudo dnf install postgresql-server postgresql-contrib
 	sudo systemctl enable postgresql